-German-based PRUFREX Innovative Power Products GmbH, a manufacturer of digital ignitions systems and electronic control systems, will invest $7.33 million to establish its first U.S. manufacturing facility and U.S. headquarters in Virginia Beach, Virginia
+German-based PRUFREX Innovative Power Products GmbH, a manufacturer of digital ignitions systems and electronic control systems, will invest $7.33 million to establish its first U.S. manufacturing facility and U.S. headquarters in Virginia Beach, Virginia, creating 60 jobs.

 Headquartered in Cadolzburg, Germany, the company develops and produces control units for applications in the fields of small engine, marine and recreation, industry, automotive, and electric and cordless power appliances.
 The company will supply ignition components for U.S. customers, including nearby BMZ Batteries and STIHL Inc., which produces the number one selling brand of chain saws.